ppy/osu-wiki/wiki/FAQ/en.md

 #### ![osu!mania icon][osu!mania icon link] osu!mania
 - SS = 100% Accuracy (only MAX and/or 300).
-- S = Over 95% Accuracy (You can achieve an 'S' rank even if you make several misses, like in osu!catch).
+- S = Over 95% Accuracy (an 'S' rank is possible even with several misses, like in osu!catch).
 - A = Over 90% Accuracy.
 - B = Over 80% Accuracy.
 - C = Over 70% Accuracy.